-Since 2017, the Modern Slavery Police Transformation Unit has directly delivered more than 6,400 specialist modern slavery training days to over 4,000 police officers and law enforcement staff.
+The Modern Slavery Police Transformation Unit has directly delivered more than 6,400 specialist modern slavery training days to over 4,000 police officers and law enforcement staff.
 All forces in England and Wales along with the NCA, GLAA and Home Office, have participated in the training activity which includes both general awareness training and specialist skills development.

-Over 750 investigators have completed a four day College of Policing accredited specialist modern slavery investigators course to provide the specialist skills needed to manage the end to end organisation and delivery of modern slavery investigations.
-A further 575 investigators have also received additional training on how to approach interviews with vulnerable victims in relation to modern slavery cases.
+- Around 1000 Investigators have completed a four day College of Policing accredited specialist modern slavery investigators course to provide the specialist skills needed to manage the end to end organisation and delivery of modern slavery investigations.

-A total of 650 intelligence research and analysis staff have completed specialist CPD training to share knowledege about modern slavery related exploitation crime and on how to gather and interpret the vital intelligence needed to support investigations and develop prevention activity.
+- Over 800 Intelligence research and analysis staff have completed specialist CPD training to share knowledge about modern slavery related exploitation crime and on how to gather and interpret the vital intelligence needed to support investigations and develop prevention activity.

-With the response to modern slavery now becoming more established in all areas, police forces are now increasingly building on the training materials now available to deliver their own in-house training activity, through more than 150 trainers that have been equipped to support the delivery of general awareness training locally.
+- With the response to modern slavery now becoming more established in all areas, police forces are increasingly building on the training materials now available to deliver their own in-house training activity, through more than 150 trainers that have been equipped to support the delivery of general awareness training locally.

 Access to training materials

-Modern Slavery general awareness and specialist investigator training materials are available to policing and law enforcement agencies via the College of Policing/Metropolitan Police NCALT system.
+Modern Slavery general awareness and specialist investigator training materials are available to policing and law enforcement agencies via the College of Policing NCALT system.

 All other materials, including investigation guides, investigation debriefing reports and modern slavery master class videos are available from the modern slavery community pages on Policing Slavery and Human Trafficking Group on Knowledge Hub.